 The Android and iOS platforms were chosen because collectively they make up almost 94% of the mobile market share as of June 2016, with Android accounting for 70.9% while iOS holds a 23.1% market share (Epstein 2016).
-Despite the application being developed for two different platforms, the capabilities and functionality will accomplish the same goals: 1) incorporate a map view where new sightings of EAB are reported using the device GPS and stored in an ESRI Geodatabase, 2) allow users to identify/view sightings and Web GIS Services provided by the MDA for traps, biocontrols, and confirmed sightings, 3) provide the user with information on how to identify Ash trees and the EAB, 4) send an email to the the MDA when a new sighting has been logged, 5) send out push notifications to everyone who has the app when a new sighting has been logged, and 6) send out an email to the MDA’s “Arrest the Pest” email account.
+Despite the application being developed for two different platforms, the capabilities and functionality will accomplish the same goals: 1) incorporate a map view where new sightings of EAB are reported using the device GPS and stored in an ESRI Geodatabase, 2) allow users to identify/view sightings and Web GIS Services provided by the MDA for traps, biocontrols, and confirmed sightings, 3) provide the user with information on how to identify Ash trees and the EAB, , 5) send out push notifications to everyone who has the app when a new sighting has been logged, and 6) send out an email to the MDA’s “Arrest the Pest” email account.

 The first confirmed EAB sighting in Minnesota was discovered in the Saint Anthony’s Park area of St Paul in May of 2009.
 Since then, it has spread to a total of 10 counties mostly within the metro area, but also into sites in the southeastern portion of the state along the Mississippi River.
 It is likely the EAB is in other portions of the state, but have not yet been discovered.
 This beetle threatens the ash tree resource in Minnesota as dense populations result in high levels of ash mortality, and tree removal can be very expensive in urban settings where ash is a common monoculture (Minnesota Department of Agriculture, 2016).